Applying for a visa

 Already living in the UK?

 If you have applied for a new visa whilst already living in the UK and have not received a decision before registration, please keep a copy of the Home Office letter confirming receipt of your visa application with you during the registration process.
 You should then bring your passport and BRP to the University for scanning, as soon as your documents have been returned.
-Failure to do so may result in the University placing you on a Leave of Absence and possibly withdrawing your Tier 4 sponsorship if applicable.
+Failure to do so may result in the University placing you on a Leave of Absence and possibly withdrawing your student visa sponsorship if applicable.

 UK Visas and Immigration advice